soumyadsanyal/healthsavr/README.md

 The predictions are piped through the cost sharing rules for each of two plans being compared, and the output is a distribution of out-of-pocket expenses for each plan.

-I've written a string parser to extract the cost sharing rules for each plan.
+I wrote a string parser to extract the cost sharing rules for each plan.

 To take a look at the project, see healthsavr.com , and healthsavr.com/slides for my demo.